Marie Skłodowska Curie Actions Postdoctoral Fellowships

 Funding and Tenders Portal

-The HORIZON-MSCA-2021-PF-01-01 call is open for submission on the EC's Funding and Tenders Portal at this link.
+The HORIZON-MSCA-2023-PF-01-01 call will open for submission on the EC's Funding and Tenders Portal at this link.

 Roles and responsibilities